How To Reduce Stress Hormones - 5 Natural Ways

 Sleep is an integral part of your wellness regime.
 It cannot be stressed enough how much your health can benefit from just a good 7-8 hours of quality sleep.
 Cortisol and sleep are interlinked, and a good night's sleep is a key factor in reducing stress.

 So, maintaining healthy sleep hygiene is essential if you want to reduce stress and anxiety.
-Remember, it's not just the duration of your sleep, but also the timing that is equally important.
-Sleep deprivation can increase your risk of chronic stress, and high cortisol levels can further lead to more health issues.
+Remember, it's not just the duration of your sleep; the timing is equally important.
+Sleep deprivation can increase your risk of chronic stress, and high cortisol levels can further lead to more health issues in the long term..

 If your work shifts require you to stay awake at night, it can disrupt your circadian rhythm.
-In that case, your cortisol level will naturally rise, causing severe mood swings and other health problems.
+In that case, your cortisol level will naturally rise, causing severe mood swings and other health problems like high blood pressure..
 Prioritizing sleep might sound odd, but it is necessary to stick to a proper sleep schedule, even on weekends.
 You should try to get at least 8 hours of sleep.

 Moreover, if your work demands odd hours of sleep, it is best to incorporate power naps in between your schedules to avoid burnout.